almaghboub/tajway/replit.md

 ## Frontend Architecture

-The frontend is built using React with TypeScript and implements a modern single-page application architecture:

-- **Framework**: React 18 with TypeScript for type safety and better developer experience
-- **Routing**: Wouter for lightweight client-side routing with protected routes based on authentication status
-- **State Management**: TanStack Query (React Query) for server state management with optimistic updates and caching
-- **Styling**: Tailwind CSS with shadcn/ui component library for consistent, accessible UI components
-- **Forms**: React Hook Form with Zod schema validation for type-safe form handling
-- **Build Tool**: Vite for fast development and optimized production builds

-The application follows a component-based architecture with separate pages for different features (dashboard, orders, customers, inventory, profits, settings) and reusable UI components.
-Authentication state is managed globally through React Context, providing seamless user experience across the application.
+The frontend is a React 18 single-page application using TypeScript.
+It employs Wouter for routing, TanStack Query for server state management, and Tailwind CSS with shadcn/ui for styling.
+Form handling is managed with React Hook Form and Zod for validation, and Vite is used for building.
+The architecture is component-based with global state managed via React Context.

 ## Backend Architecture

-The backend follows a traditional Express.js architecture with PostgreSQL for data persistence:

-- **Framework**: Express.js with TypeScript for the REST API server
-- **Authentication**: Passport.js with local strategy for user authentication and session management
-- **Authorization**: Role-based access control middleware to restrict access based on user roles
-- **Database**: PostgreSQL with Drizzle ORM for type-safe database operations and migrations
-- **Session Storage**: PostgreSQL-based session store for persistent user sessions
-- **Business Logic**: Commission calculation engine with country-specific rules for China, Turkey, UK, UAE, and default rates

-The API endpoints are organized by feature area with proper error handling and request validation using Zod schemas.
+The backend is an Express.js application with TypeScript, serving as a REST API.
+It uses Passport.js for authentication and role-based access control.
+PostgreSQL, accessed via Drizzle ORM, handles data persistence.
+Session management is also PostgreSQL-based.
+Business logic includes a commission calculation engine with country-specific rules.
+API endpoints are organized by feature with Zod for request validation.

 ## Data Storage Solutions

-The system uses PostgreSQL as the primary database with the following key design decisions:

-- **ORM Choice**: Drizzle ORM chosen for its TypeScript-first approach and better performance compared to traditional ORMs
-- **Database Connection**: Neon serverless PostgreSQL for cloud deployment with connection pooling
-- **Schema Design**: Relational design with proper foreign key constraints between users, customers, orders, order items, inventory, and shipping rates
-- **Data Types**: Uses appropriate PostgreSQL data types including numeric for precise currency calculations

-The schema includes enums for user roles and order statuses, ensuring data consistency and type safety throughout the application.
+PostgreSQL is the primary database, utilizing Drizzle ORM for type-safe operations.
+Neon serverless PostgreSQL provides cloud deployment with connection pooling.
+The schema is relational with foreign key constraints across users, customers, orders, inventory, and shipping rates, employing enums for roles and statuses and numeric types for currency.

 ## Authentication and Authorization Mechanisms

-The system implements a multi-layered security approach:

-- **Authentication**: Session-based authentication using Passport.js with bcrypt-style password hashing
-- **Authorization**: Role-based middleware that restricts access to specific endpoints based on user roles
-- **Session Management**: Persistent sessions stored in PostgreSQL with configurable expiration
-- **Route Protection**: Frontend and backend route guards that verify authentication and authorization

-Different user roles have access to different features: owners have full access, customer service can manage orders and customers, receptionists handle customer interactions, sorters manage order processing, and stock managers control inventory.
+Security is multi-layered, featuring session-based authentication with Passport.js and bcrypt-hashed passwords.
+Role-based middleware enforces authorization.
+Sessions are persistent and stored in PostgreSQL.
+Both frontend and backend implement route guards to verify authentication and authorization, granting different access levels to various user roles.

+## UI/UX Decisions

+The UI/UX design emphasizes a responsive interface, bilingual support (English/Arabic), and streamlined data entry.
+Recent enhancements include:
+- A complete internal messaging system with real-time notifications.
+- Enhanced profit page with detailed metrics, average order value, and country-specific filtering.
+- New order statuses: "Partially Arrived," "Ready to Collect," "With Shipping Company."
+- Dynamic country filtering across dashboards and profit reports.
+- Integrated LYD exchange rate and calendar date range filters for orders and customers.
+- Down payment management moved to customer-level with proportional distribution across orders.
+- Improved customer search supporting multiple fields (phone, name, code).
+- Enhanced visibility of customer codes in invoices and order/customer tables.
+- Simplified customer editing and product code workflows for faster data entry.
+- Flexible order creation allowing orders without prior shipping calculation.

 # External Dependencies

 ## Third-Party Services

-- **Neon Database**: Serverless PostgreSQL hosting for production database with automatic scaling
+- **Neon Database**: Serverless PostgreSQL hosting.
-- **Replit Integration**: Development environment plugins for enhanced development experience
+- **Replit Integration**: Development environment plugins.

 ## Key Libraries and Frameworks

-- **Frontend**: React, TypeScript, Vite, Wouter, TanStack Query, Tailwind CSS, shadcn/ui, React Hook Form, Zod
+- **Frontend**: React, TypeScript, Vite, Wouter, TanStack Query, Tailwind CSS, shadcn/ui, React Hook Form, Zod.
-- **Backend**: Express.js, Passport.js, Drizzle ORM, connect-pg-simple for session storage
+- **Backend**: Express.js, Passport.js, Drizzle ORM, connect-pg-simple.
-- **UI Components**: Radix UI primitives for accessible component foundation
+- **UI Components**: Radix UI primitives.
-- **Utilities**: date-fns for date manipulation, class-variance-authority for component variants, clsx for conditional classes

-The application is designed to be self-contained with minimal external API dependencies, focusing on core logistics management functionality with room for future integrations.
+- **Utilities**: date-fns, class-variance-authority, clsx.